JetBrains/teamcity-documentation/topics/upgrade-notes.md

 Plugins which implement some build runners might need to be recompiled/upgraded.

-A corresponding error might look like `java.lang.NoSuchMethodError: jetbrains.buildServer.controllers.admin.projects.BuildRunnerBean.getPropertiesBean` when a new build step for the corresponding custom build runner is created or updated.
+The corresponding error might look like `java.lang.NoSuchMethodError: jetbrains.buildServer.controllers.admin.projects.BuildRunnerBean.getPropertiesBean` when a new build step for the corresponding custom build runner is created or updated.

-See the related issues about [Checkmarx plugin](https://youtrack.jetbrains.com/issue/TW-66311) and [SonarQube Runner plugin](https://youtrack.jetbrains.com/issue/TW-66106).
+See the related issues about the [Checkmarx plugin](https://youtrack.jetbrains.com/issue/TW-66311) and the [SonarQube Runner plugin](https://youtrack.jetbrains.com/issue/TW-66106).

 ### Agent Docker images run under non-root user